mojaves-redhat/pytracemalloc/doc/index.rst

 .. class:: Metric(name: str, value: int, format: str)

-   Value of a metric when a snapshot is created.
+   Value of a measure read when a snapshot is taken.

+   Example of metrics: Resident Set Size (RSS) memory of a process, memory in bytes used by Python, number of Python objects, etc.

    .. attribute:: name

-      Name of the metric.
+      Name of the metric (``str``).

    .. attribute:: value